How to install a curtain rod / drapery rod

 - To avoid marking up the wall, tape some paper up on the wall where the curtain rod mounts will go, You can pull these protective paper sheets out just before you tighten down the mount screws.

 - If you want to utilize the ends of the rod to stack the drapes, it is usually best to locate the mounts close to the ends of the drapery rod; for example, if your drapery rod is 120" long, you might center your mounts at 119".
+This will also keep the rod from sliding within the mounts.
+In a hotel or other commercial environment it may be desirable to hold the rod securely in the mounts.
+In this case, simply insert one of the self drilling screws through one or more mounting brackets and into the rod after installation.
+It may be helpful to pre drill the mount with a 1/8" drill bit.

 - Hold one curtain rod mount up and make sure it is high enough so that the curtains will cover the top of the window.
 Higher than the top of the window by a few inches may look better, and block out more light.
 Using a pencil, mark the location of the bottom screw hole on the paper and set the curtain rod mount down.
 Pre-drill a hole into the wall just deep enough to make it easy to drive the screw straight into the wall.